astropy/SPISEA/docs/add_atmo_models.rst

   atmospheres in your grid) and then the atmosphere model files themselves.

 * The ``catalog.fits`` file MUST follow the format where one column labeled 'INDEX', which gives the '<teff>,<metallicity>,<logg>' for each atmosphere, and then one column labeled 'FILENAME', which gives the path to the file containing that atmosphere.

-* There is some flexibility as to how the actual atmosphere model files are organized.
+* There is some flexibility as to how the atmosphere model files are organized.
 In ``BTSettle_2015_rebin``, you'll see that each file is simply stored in the same directory as the ``catalog.fits`` file, with one model per file.
 In ``phoenix_v16_rebin``, the files are